Academic Standards and Regulations

 In all cases, if a student enrolls as a degree-seeking student at another institution and later wishes to return to Bowdoin, they must apply through the admission process as a transfer student.

-Course Registration.
-Once a student has been readmitted to the College, they will be able to participate in course registration.
-Students must consult with their course instructors, advisor, and dean when choosing courses following leave.
+Once a student has been re-enrolled, they will be able to participate in course registration and the Office of the Registrar will send instructions to the student's Bowdoin email.
+Students must consult with their academic advisor and dean when choosing courses following a leave.

-Educational Record Reflection.
 The student’s transcript will not reflect their leave.
 In the event a leave occurs after the start of the semester, courses for that semester will be listed on the transcript with grades of “W” (Withdrew).
 A copy of the student’s leave approval letter will be retained in the Office of the Dean of Students.
 The handling of the student’s educational record is governed by the Family Education Rights and Privacy Act (FERPA).
-For more information about FERPA and a student’s rights under the law, consult Student Privacy Rights Policies in the Student Handbook.
+For more information about FERPA and a student’s rights under the law, consult Student Privacy Rights Policies in the Code of Community Standards.

 Presence on Campus